sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/index.md

   docker-compose up -d
 ```

-To check if the server if ready, the `sourcegraph-frontend-0` service must be displayed as healthy:
+To check if the server is ready, the `sourcegraph-frontend-0` service must be displayed as healthy:

 ```
 docker ps --filter="name=sourcegraph-frontend-0"